 What is Copy Editing?

-Copy editors are mechanics for language: they edit your book’s text, otherwise known as “copy.”
-Fiction or non-fiction, academic or populist, thriller or sci-fi, copy editors help create the most readable version of your book.
-They’ll make sure your manuscript isn’t riddled with bad grammar, spelling mistakes, or glaring inconsistencies.
-They won’t enter into big-picture issues such as characterization, plot or pacing; instead they will go through the manuscript line by line and focus on all the little things you might not have thought about.
+Copy editing is the act of fine-tuning a book’s text, otherwise known as the ‘copy.’
+A copy edit will generally address grammatical or punctuation errors, incorrect facts, anomalies, inconsistencies and glaring typos.
+Overall, The purpose of copy editing is to ensure that the language supports the writer’s intent — while also creating the most readable version of their book.
+Professional copy editors can make sure your manuscript isn’t riddled with bad grammar, spelling mistakes, or glaring inconsistencies.
+They won’t enter into big-picture issues such as characterization, plot or pacing; instead, they will go through the manuscript line by line and focus on all the little things you might not have thought about.
 They’ll catch scenes in which your antagonist is wearing sunglasses and spectacles at the same time.
 They’ll save your tone and style from unintentionally wild shifts between sections.
 They’ll pull your book together page by page.
 But where can you find a meticulous copy editor with the right experience to take your manuscript to the next level?

 The different standards of copy editing

 A professional copy editor will thoroughly work through your text, making changes that perfect your manuscript by improving accuracy, grammar, punctuation, and spelling, and eliminating redundancies in your text.
 Related to this, a good editor will also ensure consistency of style, checking that your own personal style remains intact through smaller details such as hyphenation and capitalization.
 One of the overall improvements that a copy editor can make to your manuscript is strengthening the prose throughout.
 They will substitute weak words, phrases, and sentences with powerful alternatives, often even restructuring sentences for improved clarity.
 Once your manuscript has been copy edited, it will be more efficient, accurate, and focused on your voice.
 In fact, your manuscript will be in such good shape that it will be ready to be typeset and then reviewed by a proofreader.

 What is the difference between line editing and copy editing?